JHamilton1056/Java_Practice_Files/README.md

 Caesar_cipher - Working on the fundamentals of arrays in java.
 Takes an input and encrypts the message based on a given key.

+Object_cipher - Like Caesar_cipher except creating the functionallity within an object.
+Working with the basics of constructors and fields.